quixoticmonk/thoughts/PITCHME.md

 - Move to Pending Test
 - Re-run the automation tests and add any new ECIs or scenarios you noticed
 - Run the regression scripts for the page, from the previous two sprints..

+---
+### What we learnt
+- There may be better frameworks for test automation.
+You need to find or write what works for your team.
+- Expanded to 3 teams now.
+- Challenges on how others approach a problem statement